Pi-Squared-Inc/vsl-wallet/packages/snap/README.md

 An object with key being `Snap Asset ID` and value being `Snap Asset Balances`

+#### `Snap Asset Decimals`

+The number of decimal places for the asset.
+A string encoded unsigned 8-bit integer with value between 0 and 18.

 #### `Snap Asset ID`

 The asset ID used by VSL.
 A hex string (not prefixed) of length 64.